 |Display||1920×1200 IPS||1280×800 IPS||1280×800 IPS|

 |Size (mm)||114x200x8.65||261 x 180 x (3.0-8.1)||213 x 144 x (3.0-7.3)|

 |GPU||Adreno 320, 400MHz||PowerVR Series5XT||PowerVR Series5XT|

-It is obvious that the industrial design of the Lenovo Yoga Tablets is completely responsible for Lenovo’s ability to use a large (and affordable) battery.
+It is obvious that the industrial design of the Lenovo Yoga Tablet is completely responsible for Lenovo’s ability to use a large (and affordable) battery.
 The shape of the battery affects how internal chemical elements are stored and how interact with each other (surface of contact…).
 This needs to be balanced with specific shape requirements of the tablet design for which they will be used.
 A lot of batteries have a cylindrical shape and their use was very common in laptops (ultra-thin laptops have flat batteries), and other devices.
 Smartphones tends to have flat batteries, which are typically more expensive to produce.

 The decision of using a cylindrical batteries was without a doubt motivated by the desire to reach the best possible price for the capacity, and it worked brilliantly.
 Now Lenovo just had to make the most of that “budge” on the side, and devised a plan to turn a weakness into a strength.